Deploy UE-V 2.x for Custom Applications

 At a minimum, the network share must grant permissions for the Domain Computers group.
 In addition, grant access permissions for the network share folder to administrators who are to manage the stored templates.

 Use the UE-V Generator to create settings location templates for line-of-business applications or other custom applications.
 After the template for an application is created, you can deploy it to computers so that settings are synchronized for that application.

 To create a UE-V settings location template with the UE-V Generator

 Click Start, click All Programs, click Microsoft User Experience Virtualization, and then click Microsoft User Experience Virtualization Generator.

 Specify the application.
 Browse to the file path of the application (.exe) or the application shortcut (.lnk) for which you want to create a settings location template.
 Specify the command-line arguments, if any, and working directory, if any.
 Click Next to continue.

-Before the application is started, the system displays a prompt for User Account Control.
+Note Before the application is started, the system displays a prompt for User Account Control.
 Permission is required to monitor the registry and file locations that the application uses to store settings.

 After the application starts, close the application.
 The UE-V Generator records the locations where the application stores its settings.